How wonderful it is that no one need wait a single moment before starting to improve the world. – Ann Frank

 Money, time, energy, and ideas are always welcome in any non-profit organization.
 Take time to research the mission and the values of an organization that appeals to you and that is closely aligned with your interests.
 Seek out your passions through your non-profit work.

 Giving to others can also enhance your life.
 I feel as though it is one of the most powerful antidotes to depression.
 We often forget about own sorrows and problems when immersed with other volunteers working toward a common cause.

 Personally, I volunteer with Pet Partners, which is a national organization that seeks to improve well-being and health through the power of therapy animals.
 My partner is a wise and gentle six-year-old Welsh Pembroke Corgi named Lulu.
-Students at Teton Literacy Center, St. John’s Health and Medical Center, Teton County Public Health, Jackson Hole Airport, and an assisted living center.
-I also financially contribute to various international wildlife organizations.
+We have visited the Teton Literacy Center, St. John’s Health and Medical Center, Teton County Public Health, Jackson Hole Airport, and an assisted living center in Jackson.